Scope#02 | Marubeni-Komatsu

 Technological innovation and "KOMTRAX"

 MKL supplied all its mechanics smart phones and laptops to enable them to stay connected while in the field.
 They can access KOMTRAX, an innovative system that uses GPS to track where and how machines have been used, helping them to identify how problems occurred (overuse on a hard rock, for example).
 It can also help the service operator to schedule maintenance appointments at exactly the right timing for the machines.

 “Thanks to KOMTRAX we tend to get to things before they get too bad.
 Monitoring the machines with GPS is really a useful tool, and it helps a lot.
 In the past, finding their location was really a big problem,” says Dean Meeson, a field service engineer at MKL.

 Multi-year maintenance service

 Another change was initiated to ensure a steady stream of revenue: bundling multi-year maintenance contracts with the sale of a new machine.
 The sales team now markets the contracts, instead of the parts and service sales team.
 Just as with consumer smart phones, trying to sell a warranty halfway through the contract wasn’t working very well.
-Before the initiative was started in 2011, only 20 percent of new machines were sold with maintenance contracts.
-Now that percentage is over 60 percent and is heading for 70 percent.
+Before the initiative was started in 2011, only 20% of new machines were sold with maintenance contracts.
+Now that percentage is over 60% and is heading for 70%.
 Sales of extended warranties, which cover whatever period customers request, have doubled and are expected to reach almost half of the new machine sales.